edkelly303/elm-any-type-forms/README.md

 ## What's nasty about it?

-* Default controls don't look nice (this is fixable, just needs more work)
+* The default controls don't look very nice (this is fixable, just needs some CSS).
-* Form types are confusing (see "How do I include a form in my `Model` and `Msg` types?")
+* The types of the forms it generates are a bit unintuitive (see "How do I include a form in my `Model` and `Msg` types?").
-* The types of some of the functions in the `Control` module are... interesting
+* The types of some of the functions in the `Control` module are... interesting.
-* The implementation is pretty difficult to understand
+* The implementation is pretty difficult to understand.

 ## What does it look like?